-In Part 1 I suggested the gear you need to use your DSLR/Mirrorless camera to do video.
+In Part 1, I suggested the gear you need for your DSLR/Mirrorless camera to do video.
 This post will do with some basic settings I recommend for the camera when doing a video.

 Camera Video Settings

 On my Nikon D5, The Frame Rate, Resolution, and Frame Size all show up in the upper right-hand corner of the Live View on the LCD.
 We need to address all three.

 Resolution – I recommend Full HD 1920×1080